gbagan/gmark/README.md

     ./test -c ../use-cases/test.xml -g ../demo/play/play-graph.txt -w ../demo/play/play-workload.xml -r ../demo/play/

+where the parameters are:
+- -c : the configuration file
+- -g : the output file for the graph instance
+- -w : the output file for the queries generated on this instance
+- -r : the output directory for the html reports and optionally
+- -a : to use aliases for the predicates in the generated graph and queries
+- -n : to specify the number of nodes in the graph (it overrides the parameter from the config file)

 2. Translation of the queries into the four concrete syntaxes

     ./test -w ../../demo/play/play-workload.xml -o ../../demo/play/play-translated